felixge/node-growing-file/Readme.md

 ## Purpose

 Sometimes you need to read from a file that is still being written to.
-This library provides a readable stream for such growing files that keeps reading until the file has been idle for a certain time.
+This library provides a readable stream that keeps reading until the file has been idle for a certain time.

 ## Current status